gurgentus/CarND-Vehicle-Detection/README.md

-#### 2. Explain how you settled on your final choice of HOG parameters.
+#### 2. HOG parameters.

-Next, I specify the various parameters used to extract features from the resulting images and later to use the sliding windows to classify parts of the image as car or not car.
+Following are the various parameters used to extract features from the resulting images and later to use the sliding windows to classify parts of the image as car or not car.
 These parameters are specified in lines 343-352.
 They were picked largely by experimentation with testing on test images.
 In particular, choosing various color spaces and orientations parameters had the largest effect on the results.
 Here is the example of trying out various parameter combinations and the resulting detections on a test image:

 HSV colorspace, 10 orientations, 32x32 spatial size